Kassandraeam/Kassandraeam/README.md

 - 👋 Hi, I’m @Kassandraeam
 - 👀 I’m interested in Software Engineering.
-- 🌱 I’m currently learning HTML and Javascript.
+- 🌱 I’m currently learning HTML and CSS!

 <!---
 Kassandraeam/Kassandraeam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.